What does a doula DO-la?

 Physical

 If you have heard of a doula, you've likely heard of the hip squeeze: a move that opens room in the pelvis and provides some relief.
 We offer lots of different physical touch, from counterpressure to light massage.
-I feel privileged to teach Comfort & Coping at Burr Ridge Birth Center for the past several years for many reasons, but one is that I have hip-squeezed more pregnant people than I can count.
-Now, I have a felt sense of people's bones and muscles: what is tight, where to touch, how to find that exact right spot.
+As an educator, I have hip-squeezed more pregnant people than I can count.
+Now, I have a felt-sense of people's bones and muscles: what is tight, where to touch, how to find that exact right spot.
+I've been told I have good hands.

 Educational